AbhisekPhy/AbhisekPhy.github.io/_pages/portfolio.md

 ---

 ## Disordered superconductors and their collective modes (Higgs, Goldstone)
 Superconductivity, charazcterized by the pairing wavefunction of the Copoper pairs, can be destroyed even when the pairing amplitude remains finite.
 This happens in strongly disordered thin-films when the phase coherence of the Cooper pairs is lost, leading to the superconductor-insulator transition (SIT).
 While the single-particle density of states (DOS) remains gapped across the transition, the low-energy excitations of this system are the dynamical fluctuations of the amplitude (Higgs) and phase (Goldstone mode) of the complex order parameter.
-The inhomogeneous Bogoliubov de-Gennes mean-field theory treats the disorder exactly, but misses the fluctuations (both quantum and thermal) completely.
-In our work, we develop a functional integral formalism, where the BdG mean-field theory remains as a static and spatially inhomogeneous saddle point, but adds fluctuations beyond that.
+The well-known inhomogeneous Bogoliubov de-Gennes (BdG) mean-field theory treats the disorder in the system exactly, but misses the fluctuations (both quantum and thermal) completely.
+In our work, we use a functional integral formalism, where the BdG mean-field theory remains as a static and spatially inhomogeneous saddle point, and construct a bosonic fluctuation theory to study the collective modes

+but adds fluctuations beyond that.

 use functional integral formalism and effective bosnic action, capable of adding fluctuations beyond the saddle-point, and study the evolution of collective Higgs and Goldstone modes with disorder and temperature.